 The types of issues that have arisen in relation to these assets include shareholder disputes amongst JV partners, general contractual disputes including Trading Agreements and other offtake agreements, financial disputes with investors and banks, claims connected with fraud and bribery, claims connected with the collapse of deals where one party reneges on execution, expropriation of assets and other aspects of Bilateral Investment Treaties and EU Sanctions issues.
 In addition to local law aspects we are also highly experienced in dealing with the offshore elements connected with the disputes and have extensive experience in managing disputes in jurisdictions such as the BVI and Cayman Islands.

 Daniel Spendlove’s practice covers a range of industry sectors including financial markets, investment funds, mining, oil and gas and insurance/reinsurance.
-Daniel is regarded as a ‘Recommended Lawyer’ in The Legal 500 UK 2017 and he is described as “highly professional” and “immerses himself in clients’ cases and takes a hands-on approach which reaps dividends”.
+Daniel is regarded as a ‘Recommended Lawyer ’ in The Legal 500 UK 2019 and he is described as “very smart, client focused and details-oriented” and “immerses himself in clients’ cases and takes a hands-on approach which reaps dividends”.

 OUR LAWYERS’ FEATURED EXPERIENCE